Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 np.ones([1,2,3,4,5])
 ```

-- [ ] It returns a 5x5 matric; each row will have the values 1,2,3,4,5.
+- [ ] It returns a 5x5 matrix; each row will have the values 1,2,3,4,5.
 - [ ] It returns an array with the values 1,2,3,4,5.
 - [ ] It returns five different square matrices filled with ones.
 The first is 1x1, the second 2x2, and so on to 5x5.
 - [x] It returns a 5-dimensional array of size 1x2x3x4x5 filled with 1s.